Trustless/Tokens/README.md

 # Tokens
-Standard for a megalithic token management system enabling interoperability, staking and extensibility.
+Standard for a megalithic token management system enabling interoperability, modification and extensibility.